Asterics2020-Obelics/School2019/profile/README.md

         1    0.000    0.000    0.000    0.000 {method 'disable' of '_lsprof.Profiler' objects}
 ```

+TODO: add explanation of columns here.

-:point_right: Use `compute.py` through `cProfile` and store the resulting stats in `compute.stats`.
+:point_right: Profile `compute.py` and store the resulting stats in `compute.prof`.
 Use `pstats` to read and view the stats in different ways.
 ```
 $ python -m cProfile -o compute.prof compute.py
 $ python -m pstats